Loading

 Sculpting

 After some trial and error, I found that starting with sculpting the muscular structure using medical anatomy diagrams as reference was easier for me than trying to jump to the end result.
-Especially around areas like the clavicle and jaw.

 After a long time, I started feeling happy with the detail and proportions of the body parts I knew were not going to be covered by armor or clothing.
 I ignored things such as the feet since I was planning on modeling boots later.